 Modern mobile devices use energy judiciously by incorporating a number of power management features.
-For instance, modern processors such as Intel's XScale and Pentium-M and Transmeta's Crusoe incorporate dynamic voltage and frequency scaling (DVFS).
-DVFS enables dynamically variable CPU speed which can reduce energy consumption during periods of low utilization [11, 12, 24].
-In general, such techniques must be carefully designed to prevent the processor slowdown from degrading the responsiveness of applications.
+For instance, modern processors such as Intel's XScale and Pentium-M and Transmeta's Crusoe incorporate dynamic voltage and frequency scaling (DVFS) capabilities.
+DVFS enables the CPU speed to be varied dynamically based on the workload and reduces energy consumption during periods of low utilization [14, 15, 28].
+In general, such techniques must be carefully designed to prevent the processor slowdown from degrading the responsiveness of the application.